 Jamhari Makruf is the vice rector of the newly established Indonesian International Islamic University in Jakarta.
 He is on the advisory board of the Centre for Study of Islam and Society (PPIM) at Syarif Hidayatullah State Islamic University (UIN) Jakarta, and is an advisor to AIPJ2 (Australia-Indonesia Partnership for Justice).

-Dr Jemma Purdey is a Fellow at the Australia Indonesia Centre and Adjunct Fellow, Deakin University.
+Dr Jemma Purdey is a Fellow at the Australia Indonesia Centre.
 She is the author of Anti-Chinese Violence in Indonesia 1996-1999, published by NUS Press.

 Jenny Munro is an anthropologist who has worked on gender, health and sexuality in Indonesia since 2003.
 Her 2018 book, Dreams Made Small, explores the racialisation of education in West Papua, while her more recent research activity focuses on how racism affects health care.